 And if your heart is up for knowledge, there is a list of museums and galleries scattered around the city so you can check them out and explore the city at the same time.

 Chinatown is also the soul of the dynamic city filled with century-aged temples and shops – where you can give yourself a break after play-hard days.
 It is no exaggeration to say that Saigon has it all.

 Ho Chi Minh City weather does not have four seasons like Hanoi but only two: rainy and dry.
 The rainy season is from May to November.
 In general, you can visit Ho Chi Minh City at any time of the year, the rainy season is also the most beautiful season of this city.

-You will love every single second riding around Truc Bach Lake and finding yourself a good coffee spot to sit down and enjoy a hot egg coffee.
+You will love every single second of riding around Truc Bach Lake and finding yourself a good coffee spot to sit down and enjoy a hot egg coffee.
 And when the sun goes down, get yourself to the Main Cathedral, sit on those red stools and join the locals for lemon tea and sunflower seeds.

 Hanoi is one of the few places in Vietnam that has four seasons.
-Because of the characteristics of a humid monsoon tropical country, Hanoi’s climate in the winter and summer are quite harsh.
+Because of the characteristics of a humid monsoon tropical country, Hanoi’s climate in the winter and summer is quite harsh.
 The winter in Hanoi is so cold; sometimes the temperature drops deeply below 10 °C, meanwhile, the summer is very hot, sometimes stormy.
 According to the experiences of many travellers, you should visit this city in the autumn.

 Mui Ne is not only good for motorbike trips but also the best place across the country for water sports.
 November to April is the windy season making it perfect for kitesurfing and windsurfing.
 Other activities such as parasailing, kayaking, and motorboating can also be spotted.
-Make sure you eat at one of the food stalls set on the beach for the unforgettable dining experience.
+Make sure you eat at one of the food stalls set on the beach for an unforgettable dining experience.